Table of Contents

 Once a document is deemed relevant, it has to be authenticated.
 This step is all about proving the document is exactly what it claims to be.

-Without solid authentication, a document is just a piece of paper—it has no legal weight.
+Without solid authentication, a document is just a piece of paper—or a file with no trustworthy connection to the facts.

 Presenting the Original: The Best Evidence Rule

 When you hear the term “documentary evidence,” your mind probably jumps to a tense courtroom scene from a movie.
-But the truth is, the use of documents to prove a point is a fundamental part of life, far beyond the legal world.
+However, the use of documents to prove a point is a fundamental part of life, far beyond the legal world.

 This same principle—using verified records to establish facts—is the backbone of countless professions.
 It's how we piece together the past, make sense of the present, and even predict the future.